VISION

 Chalie is not a chatbot, assistant, or productivity tool.
 It is a persistent cognitive runtime — vertically stacking specialized models through persistent memory, deterministic gates, and a continuous reasoning loop to unlock problem classes no single model can solve alone.

 The measure of success is not response quality on any single interaction.
-It is the scope of problems Chalie can solve autonomously — from detecting a forming goal across casual mentions, to researching options, to executing a multi-session plan, to delegating and monitoring external work, to presenting a decision-ready shortlist — all while knowing what it doesn’t know and escalating only when human judgment is required.
+It is the scope of problems Chalie can solve autonomously — detecting a forming goal across casual mentions, researching options, executing a multi-session plan, delegating and monitoring external work, presenting a decision-ready shortlist — all while knowing what it doesn’t know and escalating only when human judgment is required.